-The Manhattan Beach Music Coalition was officially formed in July of 2020, but the dedicated group of parents that caused its formation were advocating on behalf of the Music Program at a grass roots level long before that (read our full history HERE).
-Below you will find a running timeline of relevant events from those initial grass roots efforts to the present.
-The MB Music Coalition has been supported by, and working in coordination with, all the Mira Costa music booster organizations, and the parent representatives on the School Board’s Music Subcommittee (more information about the Music Subcommittee can be found HERE).
+The Manhattan Beach Music Coalition was officially formed in July of 2020, but the dedicated group of parents that caused its formation were advocating on behalf of the Music Program at a grass roots level long before that.
+Below you will find a running timeline of relevant events.

 Timeline of Relevant Events

 Cuts to Elementary Music – General music for grades 1 & 2; Instrumental Assistants

 Cuts to Secondary Music – “Low Enrollment” classes